SRCF/docs/source/timeout/tos.rst

 Recordings
 """"""""""

+When a room is created that allows recordings (ie. the recording button is present), BBB will always record the session *independently of whether the button is actually pressed*.
+For this reason, **you may request a retroactive recording of your session, even if you forgot to press the record button**.
+We have chosen to globally enable recordings on our system as we see this as a useful feature, if used correctly.
+By default, these raw video files are securely stored on our system and deleted after seven days.
+These raw files are processed and cut according to the markers you set when you press stop/start recording.
+The outcome of this video processing is what is stored on our systems indefinitely and made available to you (the host) and to any other parties you share it with.

+As of this moment, BBB stores recordings on an enumerable URL, which poses a potential security risk to any sensitive content recorded.
+Your room recording availability settings can be configured in Greenlight (what you use to create rooms) but the URL generated for viewing of this recording is out of Greenlight's control.
+The best solution in this case is for you to directly request us to download the recording, after which we may distribute it to you and purge it from our system.
+While we don't expect this to be a major problem (and we will monitor access to room recordings in order to detect any suspicious behavior), it is sensible for you to follow the instructions above if your session includes any sensitive or private content.

 By default, recordings are not publicly accessible.
 However, at the discretion of a room's hosts, recording can be made public or shared with others directly via our platform or as downloaded files.
 As outlined in the previous section, we will solicit your consent to a session being recorded and potentially shared before you can join a room to be recorded.
 In case you want to retroactively widthdraw your consent to a recording, please contact ``support@srcf.net``.
 However, please note that the recording may already have been shared publicly and/or outside of our platform.

 Server statistics
 ^^^^^^^^^^^^^^^^^

 We collect aggregate statistics to monitor the utilization, performance, and availability of our servers.
 While this data is agregated, and does not contain personally identifiable information, personally identifiable information may be utilized for computing these aggregate values, e.g., the number of users and rooms per cluster node.
 Personally identifiable information used during the computation of aggregate statistics is not stored.
+More specifically, we store (for an indefinite period of time):

+* Details related to session management (creation, hosting, etc)
+* The duration and time of each session
+* The number of participants in each session

 Server location
 ^^^^^^^^^^^^^^^